aejensen/computing-biostat-ucph/README.md

 To submit a job to the `long` paratition, you need to add the following to your sbatch command `--partition=long`.

+## Using `screen` with the software modules

+If you for some reason wish to use `screen` as a virtual terminal/multiplexer on the servers, you should be aware that software loaded with `module load` will not immediately be available in your `screen` sessions.
+There is an easy solution for this.
+After you start your `screen` session, you can run `module reload` and all your loaded software will be available in that screen session.

 # Linux terminal servers